xmtp/docs-xmtp-org/docs/pages/agents/e2ee.md

 ## XMTP

-XMTP agents come with a ready to use client that uses XMTP providing end-to-end encrypted messaging for every agent intereaction, crucial for privacy, security, and compliance provided by the XMTP network.
+XMTP provides end-to-end encrypted messaging for agent interactions, crucial for privacy, security, and compliance.
+Without it, messages are exposed to many security risks

 ### Features: